PeteGouldbourne/consult-with-icg-wes/faq.md

 Select *View Terms* from the pricing page to review the service description of the consulting service.

+## What should I consider if my {{site.data.keyword.cloud_notm}} subscription is expiring soon?
+{: #faq-subscription-timing}

+If you are purchasing a consulting engagement with an {{site.data.keyword.cloud_notm}} subscription, IBM must start and complete the delivery of services before your subscription expires.
+For example, if you plan to start a one-week Garage workshop in two weeks, your {{site.data.keyword.cloud_notm}} subscription cannot expire in the next three weeks.

 ## When will I be billed for the consulting service?
 {: #faq-billing}